Why Incorporate in Wyoming

 Corporate Veil Cases

 The sole member of a limited liability company (LLC) was held liable for the LLC’s contractual obligations because piercing the LLC’s veil was appropriate under this section; the court looked to undercapitalization and the intermingling of business and personal finances.
-Even though there was no classic fraud, the decision to pierce the veil and hold the member responsible for a debt for services which benefitted it was not erroneous.
+Even though there was no classic fraud, the decision to pierce the veil and hold the member responsible for a debt for services that benefitted it was not erroneous.
 GreenHunter Energy, Inc. v.
 W. Ecosystems Tech., Inc., 2014 WY 144, 337 P.3d 454, 2014 Wyo.
 LEXIS 165 (Wyo.
 2014).

 The veil of a limited liability company may be pierced under exceptional circumstances when: (1) the limited liability company is not only owned, influenced, and governed by its members, but the required separateness has ceased to exist due to misuse of the limited liability company; and (2) the facts are such that adherence to the fiction of its separate existence would, under the particular circumstances, lead to injustice, fundamental unfairness, or inequity.

 This test is fact-driven and flexible.
-It focuses on whether the limited liability company has been operated as a separate entity, as contemplated by the statute, or whether the member has instead misused the entity in an inequitable manner to injure the plaintiff.
+It focuses on whether the limited liability company has operated as a separate entity, as contemplated by the statute, or whether the member has misused the entity in an inequitable manner to injure the plaintiff.
 GreenHunter Energy, Inc. v.
 W. Ecosystems Tech., Inc., 2014 WY 144, 337 P.3d 454, 2014 Wyo.
 LEXIS 165 (Wyo.
 2014).

-If these three procedures are not followed, and the corporation is sued, the suing party may attempt to go through the corporation and seize personal assets.
+If these three procedures are not followed and the corporation is sued, the suing party may attempt to go through the corporation and seize personal assets.
 This is called “piercing the corporate veil.”